kiberuJ/Wings-Publishers/README.md

 ## :arrow_forward: Usage

-After successful deployement on the local Internet Computer, one can be able to interact with the canister using the terminal by invoking `dfx call canisterName methodName(params)` commands or through the provided candid interface.
+After successful deployement on the local Internet Computer, one can be able to interact with the canister using the terminal by invoking `dfx call wings_publishers_backend methodName(params)` commands or through the provided candid interface.

 ## :busts_in_silhouette: Authors